 For live web delivery, an AEM publish instance is recommended.

-The dispatcher configuration on AEM instances might block access to
+The dispatcher configuration on AEM cloud instances might block access to

 For further details, see the API Reference.
 In particular, Adobe Experience Manager Assets API - Content Fragments.

 The response is serialized JSON with the content structured as in the content fragment.
 References are delivered as reference URLs.